jjaqkho/samsung-smart-home-code/Weekly Progress Log.md

   - Get our hands on Samsung smart home products.

 #### Risks
-  - Might not be able to get the smart home products in time
+  - Might not be able to get the smart home products in time.

 ## Week 2